neurologic/Neurobiology-Movement/syllabus.md

 You are encouraged to *scrutinise* and *question* learning material as you explore topics in your own way.
 I, as the instructor, am here to serve as your coach from the sidelines.
 The goal is for you to develop your own understanding of the topics and practice the skills needed to be a life-long learner -- skills that you can apply to learning anything, in academia, your career, or life in general.
 Among the broader skill goals that you will be working on are: Communication, Collaboration, Critical Thinking, and Creativity.

 This class is about more than Animal Behavior as a topic itself.
 The content of the "animal behavior" is vast.
 This course is curated to mentor you in "thinking like an animal behavior scientist" - a priority greater than the task of '*knowing*' all specific details of behaviors we discuss.
 Outside of the course, many of you are unlikely to be regularly applying most (if any) of the specific content knowledge about each sub-topic or behavior that we explore inside this course.
 This is not to diminish the importance of this content, but rather to emphasize the importance of getting more than just content "knowledge" memorization out of this (and any) classroom experience.
 In this course (and others) I hope you find inspiration and develop *your own interests*, and develop the skills to go on to study those interests in depth in your own unique ways.

+The materials used in this course have been thoughtfully curated and designed to meet the following standards as published in “[The New Blueprints: Undergraduate Neuroscience Education in the Twenty-First Century.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6153019/)“
+Specifically, this course works toward the following goals:
+- To have students explore neuroscience more deeply by:
+  - Increasing exposure to primary literature
+  - Engaging them in analysis of research and research findings
+  - Providing experiences in presenting research findings, orally, visually, and in writing Involving them in more sophisticated analytic, quantitative, computational, and empirical work
+- To promote students becoming independent investigators in neuroscience by gaining:
+  - an in-depth understanding of primary literature;
+  - facility with sophisticated quantitative and computational skills;

+Some of the materials challenge you to interact with and analyze raw data.
+I ask that you keep a growth mindset and understand that [there is no such thing as a computational person](https://medium.com/the-spike/there-is-no-such-thing-as-a-computational-person-cca658b5c8f9).

+The assessment in this course requires that you formulate your own opinions and models and curate what information you think is relevant to express those opinions.
+This structure is a bit open-ended, which can feel uncomfortable.
+You will not be told what to prioritize in your editorials, which can feel uncomfortable.
+Classroom discussions will revolve around what you find interesting and challenging.
+You do not need to “know the answer” to contribute to discussions.
+Be open to dialog and debate and to holding conflicting ideas in your mind.

+For this course you will read journal papers.
+Students often have two reactions to journal papers: (1) I don’t understand a word of this, please can I have my textbook back?
+(Answer: no, because the textbook is wrong).
+And (2) it’s published, so it must be true.
+This is nonsense.
+Papers are, in all probability, wrong.
+Do not defer to authority, but be constructively skeptical – ask of a paper basic questions: “do the claims follow from the actual results?”; “What could have been done better?”; “What could be done next?”.
+We need to remember a simple truth: Every paper is an idea – it says “hey look at this, this could be cool”.
+Not “This is The Truth.” ([Excerpt from Mark Humphries](https://medium.com/the-spike/most-research-i-publish-will-be-wrong-and-im-ok-with-that-3440e795358d))

 :::{epigraph}